Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classification.md

 An unknown point (gray) along with a collection of nearby points belonging to two classes, colored green and blue.
 {: style="font-size: medium;"}

 The task of classifying points with unknown class may seem straightforward, but the preceding question also indicates that it is also open-ended.
 Because of this freedom, researchers have devised a variety of different approaches for classifying data given data with known classes.
-We will discuss a simple but powerful classification algorithm called **k-nearest neighbors**, or **k-NN**.
-(CITE: Fix and Hodges, 1951)
+We will discuss a simple but powerful classification algorithm called **k-nearest neighbors**, or **k-NN**[^FixHodges1951].

 In k-NN, we fix a positive integer *k* in advance, which will be used for classification of all points.
 Then, for each point with unknown class, we assign it the class possessed by the largest number of its *k* closest neighbors.